 How do I know if a plastic (or polymer) is safe?

-Your best way to identify safe polymers is to know how thoroughly they have been tested — and how reliable are the scientific testing and conclusions.
+Your best way to identify safe plastics is to know how thoroughly they have been tested -- and how reliable are the scientific testing and conclusions.
 Evaluating a plastic using a comprehensive set of reliable and definitive tests is the best approach.

 What is BPA?

-Bisphenol A (BPA) is a monomer used in some specific plastics, including polycarbonate.
-BPA also is used in a coating to prevent deterioration of the metal surface in canned foods.
+Bisphenol A (BPA) is a monomer used in some plastics, including polycarbonate.
+BPA also is used in the interior coatings of metal cans that hold food to prevent deterioration of the metal surface.